6529-Collections/6529-Prenode/README.md

   --profile 6529Prenode
 ```

-Note: this command is expecting that you have properly set the environment variables in the previous step.
+Note: this command expects that you have properly set the environment variables in the previous step.

 And you are basically done!